Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### Metrics Widgets package

-The `Metrics Widgets` is a package that contains a list of specific Metrics and base widgets, extracted from the Metrics Web Application.
+Before talking about the [Metrics Storybook](#metrics-storybook), we need to extract a list of specific Metrics widgets from the `Metrics Web Application` into a separate package, to share them across the web application and the storybook.

 As the Metrics specific widgets use the `Metrics theme` to determine their appearance, the package should contain all models/configs/widgets belong to the theme as well.

-Introducing a new package for widgets allows us to share them across multiple packages.

 The following diagram describes the structure of the `Metrics Widgets` package: